-When a young person is under 20 years of age, his/her family receives the Allocation d’éducation de l’enfant handicapé (AEEH) (Education allowance for a disabled child) is paid by the Social Security and it contributes to education and care expenses for the child.
+When a young person is under 20 years of age, his/her family receives the Allocation d’éducation de l’enfant handicapé (AEEH) (Education allowance for a disabled child) that is paid by the Social Security and contributes to education and care expenses for the child.

 - War invalidity pensions (Pension militaire d’invalidité - PMI);